Can You Beat A 2nd DUI?

 1.If you have an experienced and professional DUI attorney

-It would help if you first employed a qualified and experienced DUI lawyer to represent you in court and negotiate your case.
-A skilled prosecutor can use every tactic available to ensure that you are not guilty of the charges against you.
+It would help if you first employed a qualified and experienced DUI lawyer, like the specialists at AZ Defenders, for example.
+These legal experts can represent you in court and negotiate your case.
+Furthermore, they can use every tactic available to ensure that you are not guilty of the charges against you.

 2.If the arresting officer did not arrest you properly